shibli049/ollama-chat-enigma/README.md

 ## Disclaimer

 This project is primarily generated using GitHub Copilot, with minimal manual code modifications.
 It serves as a demonstration of AI-assisted development capabilities.
 While the core functionality and structure were suggested by GitHub Copilot, some modifications and customizations were made by hand.

+Please note: The current UI is not fully responsive and is provided as a proof-of-concept.

 ## Getting Started